lerda8/sql-school-project/README.md

 # sql-school-project

-SQL project created during the Database Management Systems course in which I showcase my ability to:
+Database Management Systems final project
+Created to show that I can:
-- Design and create a relational database
+- Design a relational database
+- Create a relational database
 - Input data into tables
 - Query specific data needed